Ileorectal Anastomosis in Patients with Crohn's Disease?

 gentlejohn

 Ileorectal anastomosis is a straightforward procedure.
-The problem arise with Crohn's.
-Yes, there is risk of an exacerbation of Crohn's.
+The problem arises with Crohn's.
+Yes, there is a risk of an exacerbation of Crohn's.
 Is both the rectum and small bowel free of microscopic Crohn's inflammation on biopsy allowing for finding disuse proctitis?
-IRA will cause frequent commonly semi-liquid stools that are going to need to be managed and initially be rather annoying immediately postoperatively.
+IRA will cause frequent, commonly semi-liquid stools that are going to need to be managed and initially be rather annoying immediately postoperatively.
 The decision to reconnect is between you and your surgeon.

 CrappyColon

-I have an IRA but they are thinking now that rheumatoid arthritis caused the autoimmune response that over years killed the nerves in my colon (for whatever reason mine decided to attack an organ hardcore first over just the lining of my joints).
-My surgery was done in 2 separate procedures with months of healing in between.
+I have an IRA, but they are thinking now that rheumatoid arthritis caused the autoimmune response that, over years, killed the nerves in my colon (for whatever reason, mine decided to attack an organ hardcore first over just the lining of my joints).
+My surgery was done in two separate procedures with months of healing in between.
 The IRA connection was formed at the time of the abdominal colectomy.
-I see you’re in Scotland.
-I was hoping you were in the States and could get a second opinion at Cleveland Clinic where I had my surgeries.
-For these type of surgeries they outrank most hospitals.
-Are they concerned with you possibly losing more small intestine if the Crohns spreads?
-I’m guessing the high risk factors for you are the Crohns spreading and then losing more small intestine.
+I see you're in Scotland.
+I was hoping you were in the States and could get a second opinion at Cleveland Clinic, where I had my surgeries.
+For these types of surgeries, they outrank most hospitals.
+Are they concerned with you possibly losing more small intestine if the Crohn's spreads?
+I'm guessing the high-risk factors for you are the Crohn's spreading and then losing more small intestine.

 Jayne